The Application is not on this website. We can email it to you after your email interview.

 Or just go and get your current Parrot’s wings and claws clipped NOW and you will have your receipt.

 Never owned a Parrot before?
 You will need to get a parrot elsewhere, but you can contact us to adopt your second Parrot later.
 Save your receipts.

 THESE ITEMS WILL NOT APPLY AS PROOFS:

-(3) A-Parrot Rescue does not consider personal "ownership" as: Parrots you visit, pet sat for, were owned or bred by one of your relatives, working in a pet shop, rehabbing wild birds, doing a lot of research on parrots but never owning one before, or living with parrots that were family owned when one was a child.
+(3) A-Parrot Rescue does not consider personal "ownership" as: Parrots you visit, pet sat for, were owned or bred by one of your relatives, rehabbing wild birds, doing a lot of research on parrots but never owning one before, or living with parrots that were family owned when one was a child.
 You will need to give us a proof receipt from when you LIVED with a parrot in your own home as an adult.

-(5) You cannot bring your parrot with you here as proof of parrot ownership.
+(5) You cannot bring your own parrot with you here as proof of parrot ownership.
 We need a piece of paper proof for your file.
+A vet receipt is best.
 Our specific email interview will explain WHEN we need this paper proof.